Zealously Defending Your Rights And Recovering Compensation For Your Injuries

 If you have been involved in a plane crash, we have provided a list below of the most common ways you will receive your compensation:

-• In the case that the actions of the defendant were egregious and calculated you may be able to collect on punitive damages for your case.
+• In the event that the actions of the defendant were egregious and calculated, you may be able to collect punitive damages for your case.

 Provided below is a list of common evidence types used to prove the defectiveness of a part of the plane.